Broadway Auditorium: Alterations

-Closing and future
+Closing

 In 1940, the venue was rendered obsolete by the newly built Buffalo Memorial Auditorium.

 The vacant complex was recommissioned in support of World War II as barracks for the 712th Military Police Battalion.
 This came after a 1941 proposal for converting the auditorium to Defense Homes Corporation housing for Semet-Solvay Company workers was rejected by Republican politicians and local business leaders, as the housing would not have maintained racial segregation.

-The original arsenal building was heavily damaged by an accidental fire on August 30, 1948, while undergoing renovations.
+An accidental fire heavily damaged the original arsenal building on August 30, 1948, while it was undergoing renovations.
 The arsenal was then demolished so that garage doors could be added to the auditorium for accommodation of public works vehicles.
-The arsenal's only surviving feature remains its original concrete portal that connected it to the rear of the auditorium.
-The architecture that made up the exterior of the auditorium was encapsuled behind yellow colored brick.
-The renovated building was renamed Broadway Garage and remains used for public works storage by the City of Buffalo to this day.
+The only surviving feature of the arsenal remains its original concrete portal that connected it to the rear of the auditorium.
+Architecture that made up the exterior of the auditorium, including its original façade, was encapsulated behind yellow colored brick as part of the $1,400,000 project.
+The building was renamed Broadway Garage in 1948 when the City of Buffalo began using it for public works storage.

+Reopening

-Competing interests have discussed either demolishing or restoring the facility in recent years.
+Competing interests often discussed either demolishing or restoring the facility.
 The building was nearly condemned by the New York State Department of Labor in 2001.
+In 2022, the City of Buffalo placed the 5.3 acre property out to bid for private redevelopment.

+It was announced in 2023 that the former auditorium would be renovated into a year-round sports complex, with a cultural center and affordable housing constructed on the former arsenal grounds.

-Nearby landmarks in the Willert Park neighborhood including the Colored Musicians Club, Michigan Street Baptist Church and Rev. J. Edward Nash Sr. House have already been incorporated into the Michigan Street African American Heritage Corridor and added to the National Register of Historic Places.
+The former auditorium is recognized as the world's oldest surviving structure that has hosted professional ice hockey, and has been targeted for historic preservation.
+Preservation Buffalo Niagara has a pending application with the City of Buffalo for the site to be declared a local landmark within the Michigan Street African American Heritage Corridor.
+Nearby landmarks in the Willert Park neighborhood including the Colored Musicians Club, Michigan Street Baptist Church and Rev. J. Edward Nash Sr. House are listed on the National Register of Historic Places.

-On May 2, 2022, the city of Buffalo announced that the Auditorium would be placed up for bids to redevelop the building, with the public works department set to be moved to a newly constructed facility.